 - fine picking.

-Imperial picking involves harvesting only the bud and the first young shoot beneath it.
-Fine picking includes the bud along with the two leaves that follow.
+Imperial picking involves harvesting only the bud and the first shoot beneath it.
+Fine picking includes the bud and the next two leaves.

-Young shoots produce antioxidants to protect themselves from the sun; on their own, they concentrate up to 80% of all the antioxidants generated by the tea plant.
+Young shoots produce antioxidants to protect themselves from sunlight, and they alone account for 80% of the antioxidants generated by the tea plant.

-Coarse picking gathers the first three to four leaves and is used to produce more affordable teas.
+Coarse picking covers the first three to four leaves of the plant and is used to produce more affordable teas.

 Black tea grades

 Black tea has its own classification system.
-Knowing the garden a tea comes from is not always enough to determine its quality, since black tea is frequently sold as a blend.
-A blend combines several tea varieties to balance the flavour and achieve a specific aroma profile.
-To help navigate quality, black teas are classified by grade:
+Knowing the garden a tea comes from is not always enough to determine the quality of the picking, since black tea is often sold as a blend.
+A blend combines several tea varieties to balance the flavour and achieve a specific character.
+For this reason, a dedicated grading system has been developed:

-- In the Pekoe grade, the leaves are finer and more delicate.
+- In the Pekoe grade, the leaves are finer.

-- Flowery Pekoe (FP) refers to leaves rolled into small balls.
+- Flowery Pekoe (FP) designates leaves rolled into small balls.

-- Orange Pekoe (OP) designates young leaves from a late fine picking.
+- Orange Pekoe (OP) refers to young leaves from a late fine picking.

-- Flowery Orange Pekoe (FOP) is the highest grade (further refined in certain regions): it covers the harvest of buds and the first two leaves.
+- Flowery Orange Pekoe (FOP) is the highest grade (with even finer distinctions in certain regions), covering the harvest of buds and the first two leaves.

 The different varieties of black tea

-Black tea comes in a remarkable diversity of varieties.
-In principle, black tea can be made from any plantation, in any region.
-But some stand out above the rest, celebrated for their excellence.
-Whether you prefer a pure tea, a blend, or a flavoured variety, there is a black tea for every taste.
+Black tea is wonderfully diverse.
+In principle, black tea can be produced from any plantation in any region, but certain varieties have earned recognition through their exceptional quality.
+Whether you prefer a pure tea, a blend, or a flavoured tea, there is something for everyone.

 Smoked black teas

-Smoked black tea is made from oxidised leaves that are rolled and then smoked, most often over spruce wood.
-These teas are widely appreciated and work beautifully in cooking as well as in the cup.
-The most famous are Lapsang Souchong from China and Japan Lapsang.
-That said, virtually any black tea can be smoked, and smoked varieties can be found from all corners of the world.
+Smoked black tea is made from oxidised leaves that are rolled and then smoked, often over spruce wood.
+These teas are widely loved and lend themselves beautifully to a range of culinary uses.
+The most celebrated are Lapsang Souchong from China and Japan Lapsang.
+That said, any black tea can be smoked, and smoked varieties can be found from every corner of the world.

 Assam black tea

-Grown in India, Assam black tea is a perfect breakfast tea.
-The British have long known this, often enjoying it in the morning with a splash of milk.
-Its flavour is full-bodied and slightly brisk.
-Produced in the low-altitude Assam region, the warm climate allows the tea plants to be highly productive.
+Grown in India, Assam black tea is an ideal breakfast tea.
+The British have long known this, enjoying it in the morning with a splash of milk.
+Its flavour is full-bodied, with a gentle bitterness.
+It is produced in the low-lying Assam region, where the climate allows the tea plants to be highly productive.

 Assam leaves are often harvested in two flushes.
-The second harvest is generally considered superior and is known as Tippy Tea, named after the golden tips that appear on the leaves.
+The second is generally considered the finer of the two and is known as Tippy Tea, named after the golden tips that appear on the leaves.

 Darjeeling black tea